clingen-data-model/website-clinicalgenome-search/README.md

 Currently this project is using Laravel 5.8.
 Keep that in mind if you are reading documentation and using new packages.

 ### Installation and Configuration
 Laravel provides a few options when installing.
 You can start right from this repo or you can install fresh.
-Read more at https://laravel.com/docs/6.0#installing-laravel  When you get started make sure don't forget to run ```composer install```
+Read more at https://laravel.com/docs/6.0#installing-laravel  When you get started make sure don't forget to run ```composer install``` This is what goes and grabs all of the dependencies you need.
+Also, after you have things running make sure you compile the assets.

 #### Composer - A Dependency Manager for PHP
 Laravel utilizes Composer to manage its dependencies.
 So, before using Laravel, make sure you have Composer installed on your machine.